jergra/names-game-react-native-web/readme.txt

 so that it now works as a website.

-If the aim is to use react-native-web to have a website, it would be simpler and better to build, with that aim, from scratch, rather than adjust an already built mobile app, as we did here.
+In retrospect, if the aim is to use react-native-web to have a website, it would be simpler and better to build it from scratch, rather than adjust an already built mobile app.

 start: